Colin Gardner (academic): Publications

-Dr. Gardner’s latest publication is an anthology, co-edited with Fulbright scholar Jennifer Vanderpool, entitled Performative Representation of Working-Class Laborers: They Work Hard for the Money (Palgrave Macmillan, 2024) which focuses on the performative aspect of labor as art and affect, thereby becoming more ethically sensate and less concerned with the exploited body of laborers in a strictly Marxist reading.
+Gardner’s latest publication is an anthology, co-edited with Fulbright scholar Jennifer Vanderpool, entitled Performative Representation of Working-Class Laborers: They Work Hard for the Money (Palgrave Macmillan, 2024) which focuses on the performative aspect of labor as art and affect, thereby becoming more ethically sensate and less concerned with the exploited body of laborers in a strictly Marxist reading.

+His most recent book chapter is “From Analogue Facialities to Digital Probeheads: Deterritorializing the Photographic Composites of Francis Galton and Nancy Burson,” published in renee c. hoogland’s 2026 Vernon Press anthology, The Analogue Revisited: Questioning the Technical Image in a Digital Age.

 His most recent monograph is Chaoid Cinema: Deleuze and Guattari and the Topological Vector of Silence (Edinburgh University Press, 2021), which explores the use of silences and sonic drop-outs in sound films as a means of exploring different organizations of chaos (Chaoids) that underlie the surface plane of narrative.
 This builds upon his previous book, Beckett, Deleuze and the Televisual Event: Peephole Art (Palgrave Macmillan, 2012), a critical study of Samuel Beckett’s experimental work for film and television and its connection to Gilles Deleuze’s ontology of the image in Cinema 1 and Cinema 2.
 Excerpts have appeared in Deleuze Studies Journal (2012) and Continuum Books’ Gilles Deleuze: Image and Text (2009).
 He is the co-editor of two anthologies with Professor Patricia MacCormack (Anglia Ruskin University): Deleuze and the Animal (Edinburgh University Press, 2017) and Ecosophical Aesthetics: Art, Ethics and Ecology With Guattari (Bloomsbury Publishing, 2018).
 Gardner contributed the chapter on Roland Barthes to Felicity Colman’s Film, Theory & Philosophy: The Key Thinkers (Acumen, 2009.

 Gardner has also published two books in Manchester University Press’s “British Film Makers” series: a critical study of the blacklisted American film director, Joseph Losey (2004), and a monograph on the Czech-born, British filmmaker and critic, Karel Reisz (2006).
 The latter study led to his being a featured interviewee in Karel Reisz: This Filming Life, a 2012 Czech documentary film produced by Jarmila Hoznauerová and directed by Petra Všelichová (a Co-Production of Czech Television—Ostrava Television Studio).
 Related research on Losey has also appeared in Kimberly Drake's Critical Insights: Paranoia, Fear & Alienation (Salem Press, 2016), Trudy Bolter’s Le politique éclaté (Paris: L’Harmattan); the Franco-American film journal, Iris; the Parisian web-based theoretical journal, Critical Secret No. 6 (2001), Interdisciplinary Humanities (2002), Media History (2006), and Lo Sguardo dei Maestri’s Joseph Losey: Senza Re, Senza Patria (Milan: Il Castoro, 2010).